-Ever notice that our daily lives are full of eating, sleeping and using passwords.
+Ever notice that our daily lives are full of eating, sleeping and using passwords?
 From email, to online billing accounts and even the passcode on your phone, you’re using passwords multiple times a day, so why not use them to remind yourself what your are working so hard towards.
-Got plans to be debt free in 2019?
-How about changing the passwords for your email and Netflix account to !!DeBTfreein2019! or some variation of it?
-You can even cancel Touch ID on your iphone and make your passcode the date you plan to have become debt free or the date you plan to accomplish the date.
+Got plans to be debt free in 2021?
+How about changing the passwords for your email and Netflix account to !!DeBTfreein2021! or some variation of it?
+You can even cancel Touch ID on your iphone and make your passcode the date you plan to become debt free or the date you plan to accomplish the goal.
 This way, you’ll be reminded of your goals throughout the day and remain motivated.
 Note this only works if you uncheck the option to “remember me” on the accounts you frequent most so you’re forced to type it in multiple times a day.

 2. Make it your screen saver

 Staring at your computer all day?
 Use it to remind you of your focus.
 It took me a while to do this because nothing is better than seeing my baby boy’s face pop on my screen, but I’m finally making plans to change my lockscreen background on my phone to something related to my goal.
 With the amount of time spent picking it up, that constant reminder will be golden and definitely help me stay focused.

 Don’t stop at your phone background.
 Go all the way and change it on your work computer as well.

 4. Make it part of your daily affirmation